jiangyigithub/my_offer/longman3000/vlog/30resolution.md

 Restrictions on trade were lifted.

 **retain**
+`/rɪ/`
 You have the right to retain possession of the goods.

 **reveal**
+`/rɪ/`
+He may be prosecuted for revealing secrets about the security agency.

 **revenue**
+`/ˈre/`
+an increase in tax revenues of 8.4%

 **reverse**
+The decision was reversed on appeal.

 ## 3
 **revolution**